nissejokke/dependency-injector/README.md

 // service == 2
 ```

-Dependencies will be instanciated every time they are resolved.
+Dependencies will be instantiated every time they are resolved.
 See test for more examples.

 ## Restrictions